AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/overview.md

 1. Configure the audiences.

-   1. Define the segment, according to rules.
+   1. Depending on your targeting engine, define the audience or segment, together with the rules.

 1. Author the selection of experiences that you want shown to the various audiences.